Pre-Prohibition Porter, like so many, was a beer style brought over by English colonists during the early days of the United States.

 Robert Hare of Philadelphia was credited with commercially brewing this beer in 1776.
-As an anti-imperialist, Hare was forced to flee Philsdelphia and head to Virgina during the British occupation of Philadelphia between 1777-1778.
+As an anti-imperialist, Hare was forced to flee Philadelphia and head to Virginia during the British occupation of Philadelphia between 1777-1778.

 George Washington was the biggest fan of Hare’s porter.
 Hare’s beer was in high demand due to Washington’s “Buy American” policy in 1789.

 American porters were popular at this time in the United States.
 German brewers brought their lager yeasts with them to America.

 This was the birth of the Pre-Prohibition Porter, a porter brewed with a lager yeast.
 The result was a clean porter that did not have the fruity ale yeast remnants.